 If you’re not using a high-speed blender, start by pouring a little bit of liquid such as oat milk or water into the blender.
 Then add the smoothie cubes and blend until smooth.

-Made my delicious vegan berry smoothie?
+Made my delicious oat milk smoothie?
 Get inspired by my other healthy vegan recipes.

 - Mean Green Couscous Salad